 Lying within an area predominantly residential and commercial, the proposed project site is in line with the area's planning policy in terms of land use.
-Almost every other plot in the neighbourhood is residential or residential/commercial related activities and Crawford Business Park is in the neighbourhood of the site (actually right opposite).
+Almost every other plot in the neighbourhood is residential or residential/commercial related activities.
 The proposed site is well accessible and in close proximity to the various commercial centres along the connecting roads and Nairobi City Center.
 Being commercial and/or medium and high density residential area, all social amenities and services (hospitals, schools, religious places, shopping areas etc.) are within easy reach.
 All major urban services are available (water, electricity, sewer, communication).
 All emergency facilities (fire brigade, ambulances etc) are within easy reach from the various providers.
 The area is currently a high and middle density residential area.
 There are no sites of cultural, historic or traditional significance in the immediate neighbourhood.
 The area is within the County Government of Nairobi's jurisdiction and therefore served by the CGN's infrastructure and is also bound by the CGN's by-laws.